-The parent(s)/caregiver(s) of the student must be consulted and included in the preparation of a referral to a specialized program class.
-As the referral process is a collaborative process between the student's parents / caregivers and the home school, effective practice includes a parent being well informed of the placement, the pathway outcomes for students when they enter a SPC, and its criteria prior to supporting the completion of a referral to a specialized program class.
-Schools submit referrals and all required documentation to a central referral committee.
+The parents/caregivers of the student must be consulted and included in the preparation of a referral to a SPC.
+The referral process is a collaborative process between the student's parents/caregivers and the home school.
+Effective practice for a referral to a SPC includes a parent being well informed of the placement, the pathway outcomes for students when they enter a SPC, and its criteria prior to supporting the completion of the application.
+Schools submit referrals and all required documentation to a central referral committee:

-A referral review committee consisting of learning support consultants (LSC),multi-disciplinary LSS personnel, and principals as appropriate reviews

-- each referral and determines if the referral meets criteria for the specialized program class. - If the referral review committee recommends a placement, the school will review this recommendation as a part of the IPRC process. - If the IPRC deems this as an appropriate recommendation and it is confirmed that a space is available to offer a student this recommended placement, then the principal of the sending school is contacted regarding an offer. - The principal contacts parent(s)/caregiver(s) for a response within 48 hours, and then advises the referral review committee of the parent's response.
-If applicable, parent(s)/caregiver(s) then contact the receiving school as soon as possible. - The principal of the sending school conducts an IPRC.
+- a central referral committee consisting of, as appropriate, LSC, Multi-Disciplinary LSS personnel, and principals review each referral and determine if criteria for the specialized program class has been met - if there is space available the central referral review committee offers a placement, the sending school then reviews the offer as a part of the IPRC process - the principal of the sending school contacts parents/caregivers to inform them of the offer and requires a response within 48 hours - the sending school then advises the central review committee of the parents/caregivers' response and a space is held for that student in the SPC - the principal of the sending school conducts an IPRC.
 If there are extenuating circumstances due to year-end timelines, the IPRC may be convened at the receiving school in early September.

-The parent/caregiver will have completed a registration and requested specialized transportation forms as needed for the student. - All specialized class placements are age / grade appropriate only
+- the sending school completes the specialized transportation forms as needed for the student - all specialized class placements are age/grade appropriate only